 Professor Philomena Murray – Director of CONREP

-Margherita Matera is a researcher and Honorary Fellow in the School of Social and Political Sciences at the University of Melbourne.
+Margherita Matera is a research fellow in the School of Social and Political Sciences at the University of Melbourne.
 Her research and publications focus on the European Union’s security and defence cooperation, the EU as a foreign policy, security and crisis management actor, the externalisation and securisation of EU refugee policy, NATO and the transatlantic relationship, EU-Australia relations, and comparative regionalism.
 In 2015, she was the recipient of the Summer Research Scholar Program Grant from the European Union Center of Excellence and European Studies Center at the University of Pittsburgh.
 She teaches on EU integration, comparative European politics and international relations.
-She is a co-editor of a special issue of the Australian Journal of International Affairs on EU-Australia Relations, published in 2018 with Professor Philomena Murray.
+She co-edited a special issue of the Australian Journal of International Affairs on EU-Australia Relations, published in 2018 with Professor Philomena Murray.
 In 2017 she was awarded, along with Professor Murray, a two-year Jean Monnet Project to further explore EU-Australia relations.

 Dr Claire Loughnan

-Kelly Soderstrom is a PhD Candidate in International Relations at the University of Melbourne.
-She holds a Bachelors degree in Political Science / International Relations from Carleton College and a Masters degree (distinction) in International and European Politics from the University of Edinburgh.
-Her PhD thesis examines responsibility in the context of Germany’s response to the 2015 refugee crisis.
-Her research interests include German and EU asylum policies, European integration, identity, and citizenship.
+Kelly Soderstrom is an academic staff member in the Faculty of Business and Economics at the University of Melbourne.
+Her recently submitted PhD thesis in Politics and International Relations (Faculty of Arts, University of Melbourne) examines the role of state responsibilities in shaping the German government's response to the 2015 refugee crisis.
+She holds a Bachelors degree (cum laude) in Political Science / International Relations from Carleton College (USA) and a Masters degree (distinction) in International and European Politics from the University of Edinburgh (UK).
+Her research interests include asylum governance, European integration, NGOs, and sustainability/CSR.
 In 2018, she was awarded a graduate fellowship at the European University Institute in Florence, Italy.